mrkevinze/git-commit-msg-checker/README.md

 # Git Commit Message Checker

-Checks that git commit messages are formatted according to certain guidelines documented in `guidelines.txt`.
+The script checks that git commit messages are formatted according to certain guidelines documented in `guidelines.txt`.

+The checker should catch common errors, but it cannot provide perfect validation.

 ## Installation